dip14-j/template/README.md

 - <--List down all tech stack used in development of the project-->

 # 💸 Tentative Finance Report
-- <--List down all finance involved in project>
+- <--List down all finance involved in project-->

 # ✍️ Contributors
-- <--List down all contributors of the projects>
+- <--List down all contributors of the projects-->

 # 🎉 Acknowledgements
-- Hat tip to anyone whose code was used
+- <--Hat tip to anyone whose code was used-->
-- Inspiration
+- <--Inspiration-->
-- References
+- <--References-->